 The appearance of the fish should give you a clue as to the freshness.
 The flesh is firm to the touch and translucent, which means some light comes through the flesh.
 When you poke the fish, the flesh should return back into shape.
 Examine the eyes of the fish–they should look bright, clear and moist.
 If the eyes are clouded over, that’s not a good sign.
 Avoid those fish altogether.

-You can use whatever type of fish you want with lime juice, but you have to monitor the time it takes to make the opaque layer on the outside of the fish.
+You can use whatever type of fish you want, but you have to monitor the time it takes to make the opaque layer on the outside of the fish.

 Softer, flakier fish takes less time to marinate compared to denser, tougher fish.
 Our favourite is Sea Bass, and this would be a Peruvian favourite also.
 Snapper, sole or flounder may need just 15 minutes of marinating time before they are done.
 Tuna or salmon might take 50 minutes to an hour to marinate because these fish have tougher muscle structures.
 Raw shellfish, such as mussels, clams or oysters, are tender enough for just 15 minutes.